ustclug/openvz-daemon/rest-api.md

 Input (update container configuration):

-Takes the same structure as that returned by GET but doesn't allow name changes (see POST below) or changes to the status sub-dict (since that"s read-only).
+Takes the same structure as that returned by GET but doesn't allow name changes (see POST below) or changes to the status sub-dict (since that's read-only).

 ### DELETE
 * Description: remove the container